strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 Finally, click the **Save** button and wait for Strapi to restart.

-> 🥳  You have just created your first collection type, `Restaurant`.

 ![Screenshot: Restaurant Collection Type in Content-Types Builder](../assets/quick-start-guide/qsg-handson-step2-01-restaurant_ct.png)

 #### Create a "Category" collection type